 Developers will receive broad-based training — in areas such as obtaining funding, project budgeting, project and contractor management, site selection, sustainability, legal services, and community engagement — as well as local mentorship and network building.
 The curriculum will also include discussions about infill housing, missing middle housing, and transit-oriented development.

-Program speakers will include representatives from government agencies as well as organizations that are seeking to create more opportunities for Atlanta’s disinvested communities.
+Program speakers will include representatives from government agencies as well as organizations that are seeking to create more opportunities for Atlanta’s communities.

 And EDI participants will be connected with experienced real estate developers from Atlanta — including Leonard Adams, Daniel Alexander, Cassius Coleman, Joel Dixon, Darion Dunn, Sharon Guest, Cherie Ong, and Rod Teachy — who will serve as mentors or presenters.